FastFitHubX/hubx-contracts/README.md

 - Liquidity Pool: [GeckoTerminal Link]
 - **Lock Status:** (Choose one)

-👉 If locked:
-- Liquidity locked via [platform]
-- TX: [Paste TX]

-👉 If NOT:
 - Currently not locked
 - Will be locked post X milestone